irischin/Simpsons-Flanderization/Extracting_Simpsons_Corpus.md

   html_nodes(".share-button")
 ```

-For each episode, I extracted information regarding: a) the **Season number** it is in, b) its **Episode Number** (here I'm just assigning the episode number sequentially rather than using a production code), c) its **Episode name**, and d) the hyperlink to the episode itself.
+For each episode, I extracted information regarding:

+1. the **Season number** it is in
+2. its **Episode Number** (here I'm just assigning the episode number sequentially rather than using a production code)
+3. its **Episode name**
+4. the hyperlink to the episode itself

 I then concatenated the information into a data.frame:

 ``` r
 Season.num<-as.numeric(gsub(".+data-season-number=\"(\\d+)\".+", "\\1", eplink))